cntrieu/rentaway/README.md

 - Post items with descriptions and photos with options to delete and update listing
 - Ability for users to write reviews on products
 - Save different products to view them later
+- Users can search all listings using keywords or filter clothes by category
 - IN PROGRESS: Messaging other users within platform
-- IN PROGRESS: Searching all listings for keywords

 <p align="right">(<a href="#readme-top">back to top</a>)</p>